wxicu/pipeline_ex/README.md

 Dockerfile:
   1. use Dockerfile to create a docker image containing demuxlet
   2. the image now is also available in the docker hub

+Singularity:
+  1. sif upload failure, try again later
+  2. can also use docker image in docker hub directly